Techtonica/curriculum/testing-and-tdd/backend-testing.md

 ### Establishing some terminology

 Before we get started let's set some ground rules about how we use terminology.
-This lesson is called "backend testing" but without establishing what `backend` means that can easily get confusing.
+This module is called "backend testing" but without establishing what `backend` means that can easily get confusing.

 Within the context of this lesson a `backend` is an API that supports some